saralana/saralana.github.io/_posts/2021-01-31-beast-radio.md

 My proposal is to create a radio to record and transmit sounds captured by animals of Wave Farm and its neighborhoods, making possible a listenning from the auditory perspective of other species.

 The collected sounds will be captured in a spatialized way, following the movement of the animals.
-To capture and transmit, they will use collars equipped with microphones and FM transmitters. (see photos on the website) The idea is to use multiple transmitters simultaneously, making it possible to tune to each of the animals and listen to them in real time, passing from one to another, combining their sounds and drawing a sound choreography in the region.
+To capture and transmit, they will use collars equipped with microphones and FM transmitters. (photos bellow) The idea is to use multiple transmitters simultaneously, making it possible to tune to each of the animals and listen to them in real time, passing from one to another, combining their sounds and drawing a sound choreography in the region.

 These animals could be dogs (saw on instagram Dash and Ivy, could be then, if they agree), caws, pigs and horses of neighboring farms, or even deers from the Catskill Mountain Park.
-This will depend on creating a close relationship with them over the 10 days of residence.
+This will depend on creating a close relationship with them over the 10 days of residency.

 The collars were created during the [Pack project](../matilha){:target="_blank"}, done in collaboration with mutt dogs in Brazil.
 As the next stage of the project, I propose that the sounds transmitted by the animals, will be combined, mixed in real time and re-transmitted on the Wave Farm's WGXC 90.7-FM radio.
 It is a project with two radio transmission layers: the 1st layer is a UHF transmission from the animals to the receiving station, where the sounds will be mixed in real time.
 The other radio layer is the result of this combination of sounds that will be transmitted on 90.7-FM.